-What Happens When You Walk Away From Your Offer On a House?By Caitlin in Mortgage
+What Happens When You Walk Away From Your Offer On a House?By Bryan in Mortgage

 It’s no secret that today’s housing market fluctuates regularly.
 While a nice Canadian home in the suburbs might be worth a lot one year, it might only be worth half that the next.
 Then again, in popular cities like Vancouver and Toronto, where finding affordable housing is an issue, that same suburban household that sold for $100,000 in 1980, now goes for over $1-million.
 And that’s just for the lot it’s built on.
 So, it’s no wonder that potential homebuyers are having trouble gathering the necessary finances to afford the home they want.
 Just the same, it’s becoming hard for current homeowners to get back what they’ve invested in their houses when selling.

 Thinking about building your own home someday?
 Read this first.

 So, if you’re a potential homebuyer, it’s not uncommon to have second thoughts when the idea of spending hundreds of thousands of dollars in mortgage and interest payments for a house finally sinks in.
 After all, the house itself might not actually end up being everything it appears to be on the surface.
 Even if the property is in good shape, there are countless expenses that all homeowners must go through at one point or another that range much farther than basic maintenance.
 For that matter, someday the house could drop in value by a huge margin, meaning the homeowner stands to lose a lot of money if they ever sell.
 Therefore, it’s not a mystery as to why a lot of potential homebuyers want to back out of their housing deals at the last minute, retracting their offers altogether.
 However, what will happen if they do?
 Are homebuyers even allowed to walk away from a deal once the papers have been signed?
 There must be some consequences, but what are they?

 Are You Allowed to Back Out of an Offer You’ve Already Made?